-Depending on a variety of factors, you may be able to deduct up to 100% of your public retirement benefits received from PSRS or PEERS on your Missouri income tax return.
+Depending on a variety of factors, you may be able to deduct up to 100% of your public retirement benefits received from PEERS on your Missouri income tax return.

 In order to be eligible for the full deduction, your Missouri adjusted gross income must fall within certain income limitations.
 If your income exceeds the limitation, you may qualify for a partial exemption.
 The amount of your exemption must be reduced by the amount that your income exceeds the limitation.
 The limitation is based on your filing status and income (less taxable social security benefits) as listed below: